 What Else Do You Need to Know About Being a Business Visitor?

-Work Without Work Permits: Most foreign nationals wishing to work in Canada require work permits that is a legal document authorizing you to engage in gainful employment from a Canadian employer.
+Most foreign nationals wishing to work in Canada require a work permit, a legal document authorizing you to engage in gainful employment from a Canadian employer.

 However, under the following circumstances and occupations, as a business visitor, you can be allowed to work in Canada without a work permit:

-After Sales Service/Warranty: After sales service providers may come to Canada for specific installations or to repair or service commercial or industrial equipment.
-Such services are required to be included in the contract of sale of the equipment in Canada.
+After Sales Service/Warranty: After-sales service providers may come to Canada for specific installations or to repair and service commercial or industrial equipment.
+Such services must be included in the contract of sale of the equipment in Canada.

-Business Visitors Entertainment: Foreign Artists performing in Canada can do so without a work permit.
-Some types of performances do require a Labour Market Impact Assessment (LMIA) and a work permit.
+Business Visitors (Entertainment): Foreign Artists performing in Canada can do so without a work permit.
+Although some types of performances do require a Labour Market Impact Assessment (LMIA) and a work permit.

-But guest artists who have been invited to perform come under this exception as long as their invitation is for a time limited engagement.
+Guest artists who have been invited to perform come under this exception as long as their invitation is for a time-limited engagement.

-Tour Guides Operating Within Canada: Tour guides who are acting in the capacity of a chaperone or as an authority figure to lead the group would be considered as business visitors.
+Tour Guides Operating Within Canada: Tour guides who are acting in the capacity of a chaperone or as an authority figure to lead the group are considered business visitors.

-Also, if the trip begins or concludes outside Canada, then a work permit is not required.
-However, it would be safer for a tour guide or tour bus driver to consult with an experienced immigration lawyer first.
+In addition, if the trip begins or concludes outside of Canada, then a work permit is not required.
+However, it is recommended that the tour guide or tour bus driver consult with an experienced immigration lawyer first.

-Convention Organizers: People who come to Canada to organize a convention or a conference come under this category.
+Convention Organizers: People who come to Canada to organize a convention or a conference are included in this category.
 If you are attending such a convention, then you’d be considered a business visitor and are exempt from the requirement of a work permit.

 IT Workers as Business Visitors: Under certain circumstances, foreign nationals working in the IT industry may enter Canada as business visitors.
 Since business workers work in Canada without a work permit, IT workers find this option suitable for their needs.